bryanoliveira/cellular-automata/README.md

 To run the program you'll need:

 - Debian-like linux distro (I only tested this on Ubuntu 20)
-- OpenGL (GLEW and GLUT)
+- OpenGL (GLEW, GLUT and GLM)
-  - e.g. `sudo apt-get install libglew2.1 freeglut3-dev`
+  - e.g. `sudo apt-get install libglew2.1 freeglut3-dev libglm-dev`
 - [CUDA](https://developer.nvidia.com/cuda-downloads) (nvcc) and CUDA runtime libraries
+- LibGLM

 To build it from source you'll also need: